bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 Note that the Bobcat has the highest maximum life span.

-In a similar way, we can also create a bar chart for the adult body weight:
+In a similar way, we can also create a column chart for the adult body weight:

 ![Column chart](./pics_11_data_visualization/fig04.png)
 *<sub>Figure 4: Column chart representing the adult weight for different cat species.</sub>*